Financial Planners: What You Should Know

 - Eliminated the worry of running out of money by unlocking the home’s equity

-*Assuming the one-year LIBOR does not increase or decrease over these years.
+*Assuming the one-year CMT does not increase or decrease over these years.

 In this case the financial advisor looks brilliant 20 years from now.